What Every Scrum Provider Should Have

 Look for objectives and high accreditation.
 Most of the time, the best Scrum organizations have set objectives to which they hold their students’ learning standards.
 In a world filled with ‘certified professionals’, an organization that follows a set of objectives and goals can become very valuable.
 Learn to ask the right questions about the Scrum organization to see how much they really know about Scrum.
 Look for their free resources, case studies and clientele to understand just how much knowledge, skills and attitudes they have between all the consultants.

 It’s very important for every Scrum organization to have more than mere certifications under their belt.
-Consultants should come from reputable universities and college and have the best training from hands-on cases and actual experience.
+Consultants should have the best training from hands-on cases and actual experience.
 What’s more, their reasons for work and administering Scrum to different projects and client.

 This article is inspired form Scrum Alliance: Five Things to Look for in a Scrum Certifying Organization